Mthee01/slipsafe/README.md

    Navigate to `http://localhost:5000`

-## 📖 Usage Guide
+## Usage Guide

 ### 1. User Registration
 1. Navigate to the home page
 2. Click "Register" if you don't have an account
-3. Fill in username, email, and password
+3. Fill in username, phone number (required), email (optional), and password
+4. Optionally check "Register as Business Account" for business features
-4. Click "Register" to create your account
+5. Click "Register" to create your account

 ### 2. Upload a Receipt
 1. Click "Upload" in the sidebar